frozzare/tox/README.md

 # Tox

 With Tox you can create websites with markdown files.
 All your content will be stored in the markdown files you create.
 Tox is design to work with [Express](http://expressjs.com), but it will work with any web framework.
-Supporting yaml with three dashes `---` at the start and at the end in the header of the markdown file.
+Supporting yaml inside three dashes `---` section at the start and at the end in the header of the markdown file.

 ## Tox with Express
 This example is using Express 3.
-Check out the example pages in `example/site/pages` directory.

 ```javascript
 var express = require('express')